bhavikajalli/Graph-Analysis-and-Clustering/README.md

 stewartdarkin,ok advertise torturing killing,ColetteDA,ColetteDA-GooglePlay-EverydaySexism,women-angry-upset-trauma-feminism-metoo,6,None,Manchester
 ```
 ### Creating the Mentions, Re-Tweet and the Similarity Graphs

+### Detecting the Communities in the graphs

+### Evaluating the Methodologies using Modularity and Conductance

 The code evaluation.py can be used to evaluate a clustering algorithm.
 It can find the density, modularity and conductance of the clusters.
 The code can be used as: